 University Club Foundation, Inc. Fellowship Award Program: To recognize and encourage scholarship, demonstrated leadership, and potential societal contributions, $5,000 award is made to each of four graduate students (one each from UO, OHSU, OSU, and PSU).

 University of Oregon Doctoral Research Fellowships: Each department nominates one student who will be in the final year of doctoral work. $18,000 stipend plus tuition waiver for up to 3 dissertation students.

-UO Public Impact Graduate Fellowship: This fellowship provides two recipients with a stipend of $6,000 and the opportunity to participate in a research advocacy workshop for graduate students and new faculty.
+UO Public Impact Graduate Fellowship: This award provides two recipients with a stipend of $6,000 and the opportunity to participate in a research advocacy workshop for graduate students and new faculty.

-For complete information on eligibility, deadlines, and application instructions, visit the Graduate School's Fellowships page: http://gradschool.uoregon.edu/?page=fellowships
+For complete information on eligibility, deadlines, and application instructions, visit the Graduate School’s Scholarships, Awards, and Fellowships page: https://gradschool.uoregon.edu/funding/awards

 The purpose of the Graduate Research Fellowships is to stimulate humanistic research and support graduate education by providing UO doctoral students who expect to complete their Ph.D.s by the end of the current academic year the necessary time, space and other resources to finish their dissertations.